-Do you love to shop from medieval looking Bazaars like I do?
+Do you love to shop from medieval-looking Bazaars as I do?
 If yes, you will go gaga over the souvenirs that you can shop in Uzbekistan’s many colourful markets.
-Every city here has at least one main Bazaar to buy beautiful and long lasting souvenirs.
+Every city here has at least one main Bazaar to buy beautiful and long-lasting souvenirs.

 Uzbekistan has some of the finest items that you can take back home as souvenirs for yourself as well as for friends and family.
 Let me not waste any more time and introduce you to all the wonderful things you can buy in this lovely country.

 19 Souvenirs to Buy in Uzbekistan | Rare & Extraordinary

 If I could go on shopping till I literally dropped in Uzbekistan, I would buy so many things.
 But the fact that I couldn’t possibly carry so much stuff back home, I stopped at a few.
 However, there are some unique items that surely stand out and are quite rare.
 So I would love to share my list of Uzbek lovable with you.

 |13.
 Ceramic Pottery|

 Doppa is the traditional Uzbek cap.
 It is also known as the Tubeteika.
 Many locals wear one and it’s available at every second shop ranging between $1-5 or more for some, depending on where you buy it.
 I got mine, a lovely colourful one on my solo trip, from a lady selling Doppas in Bukhara.